 However, there are lots of great things happening in specialty coffee.
 In this article, I want to celebrate those changes.

 Before I start the list, let me discuss my background.
 I am not in the industry.
-I am a coffee enthusiast that has visited hundreds of different coffee shops in the last decade.
+I am a coffee enthusiast who has visited hundreds of different coffee shops in the last decade.
 Most have been in the Pacific Northwest.
 In Seattle, I help organize a Meetup group that does nothing but explore the coffee scene.

 Here are some of the best trends I see in specialty coffee.